 For devoted anglers, the most wonderful time of the year is, of course, fishing season.
 But fishing–related gifts are sure to make the holiday season merry and bright indeed.
-The good news for folks shopping for fishing fans is that most of us are pretty easy to please.
-If a gift has anything to do with fishing— which often includes beer products—we’ll be happy.
+The good news for folks shopping for fishing fans is that most of them are pretty easy to please.
+If a gift has anything to do with fishing—and that does include beer products—they should be happy.

-While local fishing shops like Kittredge Sports and the Trout Fitter have great options, the most entertaining help always comes from Rick Flamson of Rick’s Sports.
-Rick has been in the fishing business for over three decades and not only knows the best places around Mammoth Lakes to fish but also what that will make anglers happy.
-Here are three great gift options for the fishing fan in your life.
+Entertaining help always comes from Rick Flamson of Rick’s Sports.
+He’s been in the fishing business for over three decades and not only knows the best places around Mammoth Lakes to fish, but also what will make anglers happy.
+Here are a couple of great gift ideas available at Rick’s Sports.

-Measure Nets are ideal for catch-and-release anglers, making it possible to measure fish while still keeping them wet.
+Measure nets are ideal for catch-and-release anglers, making it possible to measure fish while still keeping them wet.
 The nets are made of rubber, which is easier on fish than mesh and other materials.
 Keeping trout in the water and not handling them too much also helps increase survival rates for released fish, especially during the winter.
 Mammoth Lakes and its surroundings offer a variety of lakes ideal for fishing and exploring from a float tube.
 Any angler who loves to cast around the Eastside should have one.